SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

 #### <i class='fas fa-eye-slash'></i> Rendering Inside `<details>`

-The next issue on my plate was debugging invisible Mermaid diagrams inside `<details>` This was only onbserved on Firefox (my default web browser on PC) though;
+The next issue on my plate was debugging invisible Mermaid diagrams inside `<details>` This was only observed on Firefox (my default web browser on PC) though;
 maybe Chrome has some special sauce that somehow mitigates this issue.
 On Firefox, I saw no errors on the console, and DOM inspection revealed that diagrams were indeed being generated!